 Last Wednesday, Big Cat Rescue announced that Cameron, one of their male lions, would be undergoing a medical evaluation to determine whether it was time for him to be euthanized due to his declining health (emphasis added):

 A very unfortunate situation isn’t it?
-So what better time than to make paw paintings?
-That’s right!
-Jamie Veronica, President of Big Cat Rescue, thought it was a good idea to utilize the time Cameron was sedated for his medical procedure to create paw paintings.
-It totally makes sense to do such activities during a time when an animal's life might be hanging in the balance.
+Well, Jamie Veronica, President of Big Cat Rescue, thought it was a good idea to utilize the time Cameron was sedated for his medical procedure to create paw paintings.

 What is more exploitive, a zoo allowing their lion cub to willingly pull on a rope or a roadside zoo utilizing the sedated body of one of their dying animals to sell merchandise?
 In both cases a big cat is doing something it wouldn’t normally do in the wild.